The form takes 15 minutes to complete if plans are not needed.

 - Moving or replacing ductwork not involving fire dampers or penetrations of fire walls, fire assemblies or floors

 - Moving or replacing grills in duct work

-If the project does not fall in the list above, a Mechanical review is required, and plans will need to be submitted for review to ensure compliance with Oregon Mechanical Specialty Code as well as any applicable city code.
+If the project does not fall in the list above, a Mechanical plan review is required.
+You'll need to submit plans for review to ensure compliance with Oregon Mechanical Specialty Code as well as any applicable city code.